 Edward has worked for over 30 years in publishing, mainly in the academic and professional arena.
 For over two decades he ran his own business, which was sold in 2011.
 Since then, he has moved to Herefordshire, and taken up a range of both paid and unpaid roles in publishing and other activities.
 He has a strong interest in energy, the environment and sustainability in all its forms.

 Peter was a Professor of English and Head of Department at Kingston University, before taking early retirement to write free-lance 20 years ago.
 He wrote the authorised biography of Dame Iris Murdoch in 2001 and his other books include Going Buddhist, At the Bright Hem of God : Radnorshire Pastoral, and A Very English Hero : the Making of Frank Thompson.
-He was elected Fellow of the Royal Society of Literature in 2010.
-He has co-edited the annual Transactions of the Radnorshire Society for around ten years.
+He was elected Fellow of the Royal Society of Literature in 2009 and his Family Business : a Memoir came out in 2019.
+He co-edited the annual Transactions of the Radnorshire Society for ten years.
 He is also a teacher of Buddhist meditation and has co-led many retreats at Bleddfa.

 Margaret has spent most of her life in the Marches, from the war years until retirement.